 \section{Learning the MNL Model under Higher Order Comparisons}

-Higher order comparisons, where a subset of $k$ items are offered to a user who then provides a complete ranking (total linear ordering) of those item, is a natural generalization of pairwise comparisons that captures some aspect of heterogeneous and complex modern datasets.
+Higher order comparisons, where a subset of $k$ items are offered to a user who then provides a complete ranking (total linear ordering) of those item, is a natural generalization of pairwise comparisons, that captures some aspect of heterogeneous and complex modern data sets.
 We refer to such scenarios as $k$-wise comparisons or $k$-wise rankings.
 The MNL model generalizes to such comparisons.
-Let $\Theta^*$ be the $d_1\times d_2$ dimensional matrix capturing the preference of $d_1$users on $d_2$ items, where the rows and columns correspond to users and items, respectively.
-In this $k$-wise ranking set up, when a user $i$ is presented with a set of $k$ alternatives, $S_i\subseteq [d_2]$, she reveals her preferences as a ranked list over those items.
-To simplify the notations we assume all users compare the same number $k$ of items, but the analysis naturally generalizes to the case when the size might differ from a user to a user.
+Let $\Theta^*$ be the $d_1\times d_2$ dimensional matrix capturing the preference of $d_1$ users on $d_2$ items, where the rows and columns correspond to users and items, respectively.
+In this $k$-wise ranking setting, when a user $i$ is presented with a set, $S_i\subseteq [d_2]$, of $k$ alternatives she reveals her preferences as a ranked list over those items.
+To simplify the notations, we assume that all the users compare the same number $k$ of items, but the analysis naturally generalizes to the case when the size might differ from a user to a user and when each user provides more than one $k$-wise ranking.
 Let $v_{i,\ell} \in S_i$ denote the (random) $\ell$-th best choice of user $i$.
 Each user gives a ranking, independent of other users' rankings, from

 where with $S_{i,\ell} \equiv S_i \setminus \{ v_{i,1}, \ldots, v_{i,\ell-1} \}$ and $S_{i,1} \equiv S_i$.
 For a user $i$, the $i$-th row of $\Theta^*$ represents the underlying preference vector of the user, and the more preferred items are more likely to be ranked higher.